 The Group is exposed to equity price risks arising from equity investment assets.
-All of the Group's investments are publicly traded.
-The Group's exposure to equity price risks at balance date is not material and no sensitivity analysis has been performed.
+All of the Group's investments are publicly traded in Australia and London.
+The following tables summaries the sensitivity of the Company's financial assets to equity price risks.
+Had the relevant variables, as illustrated in the tables, moved by 30%, with all other variables held constant, pre-tax loss and equity would have been affected as shown.